mongodb/mongodbatlas-cloudformation-resources/examples/flex-cluster/README.md

    Your FlexCluster Resource is ready to use.

 ## Step 2: Create template using [flex-cluster.json](flex-cluster.json)
-    Note: Make sure you are providing appropriate vales for
+    Note: Make sure you are providing appropriate values for:
     1. OrgId
     2. ProjectName
     3. Clustername